4 IT Courses You Should Take Even if You’re Not in IT

 Courses such as these at ONLC teach and validate fundamental technology concepts.
 You’ll learn the basics of local area networking, defining networks with the OSI Model and understanding wired and wireless networks.
 Plus, you’ll gain an understanding of Internet Protocol, implementing TCP/IP and working with networking services.

 Many businesses today rely on a secure and safe network within which to store critical information, including buyer and prospective buyer information.
 That requires a heavy emphasis on quality security.
 If the business you hope to excel in relies upon the latest in systems security, having a thorough understanding of such applications could benefit you.
-In our Security Fundamentals program, we teach and validate fundamental technology concepts.
+In our CompTIA Security+ program, we teach and validate fundamental technology concepts.
 Vital fundamentals of security are included, such as understanding security layers, authentication, authorization, and accounting.
 You’ll also get comfortable with security policies, network security, and protecting the server and client.

 When it comes to IT, most members of the workforce are given two choices: get on board, or get left behind.
 These courses that ONLC offers will give you a solid background in IT, and that can benefit you in a wide range of disciplines across the board.